-- evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; - reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - monitoring the rotation of partners of our independent auditors on our engagement team as required by law; - prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor; - reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations," and discussing the statements and reports with our independent auditors and management; - reviewing with our independent auditors and management significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls; - reviewing with management and our auditors any earnings announcements and other public announcements regarding material developments; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters and other matters; - preparing the report that the SEC requires in our annual proxy statement; - reviewing and providing oversight of any related-person transactions in accordance with our related-person transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; - reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management is implemented; - · reviewing on a periodic basis our investment policy; and - reviewing and evaluating on an annual basis the performance of the Audit Committee, including compliance of the Audit Committee with its charter.
+- evaluating the performance, independence and qualifications of our independent auditors and determining whether to retain our existing independent auditors or engage new independent auditors; - reviewing and approving the engagement of our independent auditors to perform audit services and any permissible non-audit services; - monitoring the rotation of partners of our independent auditors on our engagement team as required by law; - prior to engagement of any independent auditor, and at least annually thereafter, reviewing relationships that may reasonably be thought to bear on their independence, and assessing and otherwise taking the appropriate action to oversee the independence of our independent auditor;

+- reviewing our annual and quarterly financial statements and reports, including the disclosures contained under the caption "Management's Discussion and Analysis of Financial Condition and Results of Operations," and discussing the statements and reports with our independent auditors and management; - reviewing with our independent auditors and management significant issues that arise regarding accounting principles and financial statement presentation and matters concerning the scope, adequacy and effectiveness of our financial controls; - reviewing with management and our auditors any earnings announcements and other public announcements regarding material developments; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding financial controls, accounting or auditing matters and other matters; - preparing the report that the SEC requires in our annual proxy statement; - reviewing and providing oversight of any related-person transactions in accordance with our related-person transaction policy and reviewing and monitoring compliance with legal and regulatory responsibilities, including our code of business conduct and ethics; - reviewing our major financial risk exposures, including the guidelines and policies to govern the process by which risk assessment and risk management is implemented; - reviewing on a periodic basis our investment policy; and - reviewing and evaluating on an annual basis the performance of the Audit Committee, including compliance of the Audit Committee with its charter.

-The Audit Committee is composed of three directors: Mr. Cooper, Mr. Foley and Dr. Funder.
-The Audit Committee met three times during the prior fiscal year.
+As stated above, the Audit Committee is currently composed of three directors: Mr. Cooper (Chair), Dr. Funder and Mr. Narachi.
+Mr. Foley was a member of the Audit Committee during 2014 until the date of our 2014 annual meeting and his departure from our Board of Directors.
+Dr. Funder's service as a director and as a member of the Audit Committee will end immediately following the 2015 annual meeting, at which time Dr. Honig will be appointed to the Audit Committee.
+The Audit Committee met four times during 2014.
 The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at www.celladon.com.